dirtyhenry/dead-rooster-articles/2006/2006-06-02-les-20-meilleurs-albums-de-l-histoire-selon-le-nme.md

 13. _The Beatles (The White Album)_ - The Beatles
 14. _Abbey Road_ - The Beatles
 15. _Up The Bracket_ - The Libertines
-16. _Never Mind The Bollocks Here's The Sex Pistols_ - Sex Pistols
+16. _Never Mind The Bollocks Here’s The Sex Pistols_ - Sex Pistols
 17. _Four Symbols (Led Zeppelin IV)_ - Led Zeppelin
 18. _The Rise And Fall Of Ziggy Stardust And The Spiders From Mars_ - David Bowie